Master of Science in Education Degrees Admission Requirements

-- The MSEd – Reading Specialist (MSEd-RS) and MSEd – Inclusion Education (MSEd-IE) programs require employment in an educational setting (or ability to regularly access a classroom environment) in which concepts and strategies from the courses can be applied.
+- The MSEd – Educational Leadership, MSEd – Inclusion Education, and MSEd – Reading Specialist programs require employment in an educational setting (or ability to regularly access a classroom environment) in which concepts and strategies from the courses can be applied.

 What these programs look for in an applicant